showcase-msga/showcase/README.md

 ---

 ### `run-silent.vbs`
 Launches `monitor.ps1` via PowerShell with zero visible window.
-Without this wrapper a brief PowerShell window would flash on the kiosk screen each time the task runs.
+Runs without the `-NonInteractive` flag so it can access the logged-in user's desktop session and capture what is actually on screen.

 ---